 US charges 10 in steroid ring linked to Miami gym operator

-Ten people have been charged with operating a $10 million steroid distribution ring allegedly run by a Miami man who co-owns a popular bodybuilding gym.
-Federal prosecutors in Brooklyn, New York, announced steroid distribution and money laundering charges Wednesday against 37-year-old Richard Rodriguez of Miami and others, seven of whom live in South Florida.
+Ten people have been charged with operating a $10 million steroid distribution ring allegedly overseen by a Miami man who co-owns a popular bodybuilding gym called Iron Addicts, federal authorities said Wednesday.
+Prosecutors in Brooklyn, New York, announced steroid distribution and money laundering charges against 37-year-old Richard Rodriguez of Miami and nine others, seven of whom live in South Florida and have been arrested.

 Add your comments below